awsdocs/aws-cloud9-user-guide/doc_source/toolkit-welcome.md

 + [Systems Manager automation documents](systems-manager-automation-docs.md)

 **Important**
 \*The features provided by the AWS Toolkit for working with AWS Lambda functions and serverless applications replace the support previously provided in the **Lambda** section of the **AWS Resources** window\.
-When it's enabled, the AWS Toolkit is your primary tool for working with Lambda functions, and the **AWS Resources** window isn't available\.

 ## Enabling AWS Toolkit<a name="access-toolkit"></a>